cueaz/vite-plugin-minifiable-keywords/README.md

 A Vite plugin that provides a way to use minifiable `Symbols` in place of string literals and object keys, aimed at developers focused on extreme minification.

+This approach introduces a trade-off between a small reduction in bundle size and an increase in code complexity.
+It is best suited for ~~performance-critical libraries or applications where every byte counts~~ minification nerds.

+## Rationale

 Modern JavaScript minifiers cannot shorten string literals, which are often used for object keys or as distinct values.
 This plugin offers a solution by providing a mechanism to use `Symbol` primitives in their place.
 Since these `Symbols` are assigned to variables, they can be minified, leading to a smaller final bundle.

-This approach introduces a trade-off between a small reduction in bundle size and an increase in code complexity.
-It is best suited for ~~performance-critical libraries or applications where every byte counts~~ minification nerds.

-## How It Works: The Core Problem and Solution

 Consider a standard JavaScript object.
 The property names are strings and will persist in the minified output.